basscss/deprecated/README.md

 </div>

 ## Margins

-Change or reset default margins using the global white space scale.
+Change or reset default margins using the white space scale.
-Negative x-axis margins are used to offset padding.
+Negative x-axis margins are used to offset margins and padding of child elements.
 Margin auto is used to horizontally center block-level elements with a set width.

 ```css